Saltar al contenido principal

 Technology and assistive devices

 The rise of smart devices - both for streamlining household tasks and monitoring personal health - can make aging in place more accessible.
-Here are options for aging adults and their families to consider.
+Here are some options for aging adults and their families to consider.

-Smart-home devices—like voice-controlled virtual assistants, video doorbells and automated lighting—are convenient for many, but they can be a true game-changer for older adults.
+Smart home devices — like voice-controlled virtual assistants, video doorbells and automated lighting — are convenient for many, but they can be a true game-changer for older adults.

 Medical alert systems

-These days, there are two types of personal emergency response systems: 1) the kind worn on a necklace or wristband with a button that can be pressed in case of emergency, and 2) newer versions that can detect fall-like movements and call for help immediately.13,14 With these, aging adults might be able to get help faster in the event of an emergency, like a hard fall with no easy way of getting up.
+These days, there are several types of personal emergency response systems, including the kind worn on a necklace or wristband with a button that can be pressed in case of emergency and other versions that can detect fall-like movements and call for help immediately.

 Home blood pressure monitor